Ncm9658/nphvz/readme.md

 Automatically, the game will begin at the date and time the moderator originally chose for the game (CST time by deafult, change in knoopvszombies.ini.php).
 At this time, the game goes into "in game" mode.
 All players who were marked as having attended an orientation will be kept alive.
 Any player who did not attend an orientation will be marked as deceased.
 Original Zombies are shown as humans on the website until the moderators decide to unhide original zombies through the "Game Progress" admin panel (see below).

 The game continues for several days.
-Every 5 minutes (a cron job, `game_logic.php`) is run to check if anyone is about to die because they haven't been "fed" in 48 (configurable) hours.
+Every 5 minutes (a cron job, `game_logic.php`) is run to check if anyone is about to die because they haven't been "fed" in 48 hours (or whatever period of time is set in the `knoopvszombies.ini.php` file).
 As zombie players enter codes to confirm kill, the human is automatically marked as a zombie and notified via email, and the reporting zombie will be fed and can feed two other players from a list.

 Finally, everone is a zombie or the moderators end the game through a story element.
 The gameplay progress is manually moved into "post game" by a moderator.
 At this time, all stats are locked and the game is archived.
 Moving the game into "post game" cannot be undone.